 No one is on the schedule to write for tonight.

-So I am posting this for grieving people who want a place to gather.
+So I was just going to post an Open Thread for grieving people who want a place to gather.

 Welcome, fellow travelers on the grief journey

 and a special welcome to anyone new to The Grieving Room.

 Whether your loss is recent, or many years ago;

 whether you've lost a person, or a pet;

 or even if the person you're "mourning" is still alive,

 ("pre-grief" can be a very lonely and confusing time),